AgustinAllamanoCosta/fork-newin/README.md

 Opens multiple new windows/tabs on KDE Konsole or Windows Terminal (WT) & execute given bash command(s).

-  * Works as-is from either WSL linux shell or a native Linux KDE konsole shell!
+  * Works as-is from either WSL Linux shell, PowerShell, cmd or a native Linux KDE konsole shell!

   * It uses the default Konsole / WT Profile.

   * It uses a workdir relative to CWD or an absolute dir.

-  * On WSL, it always calls "source /etc/environment" to set the correct path and environment variables.
+  * On WSL/Windows it always calls "source /etc/environment" to set the correct path and environment variables.

   Notes: